cakephp/docs/en/intro/conventions.rst

 whose name contains multiple words, the foreign key would be ``menu_link_id``.

-Join tables, used in BelongsToMany relationships between models, should be named after the model tables they will join or the bake command won't work, arranged in alphabetical order (``articles_tags`` rather than ``tags_articles``).
-If you need to add additional columns on the junction table you should create a separate entity/table class for that table.
+Join (or "junction") tables are used in BelongsToMany relationships between models.
+These should be named for the tables they connect.
+The names should be pluralized and sorted alphabetically: ``articles_tags``, not ``tags_articles`` or ``article_tags``. *The bake command will not work if this convention is not followed.* If the junction table holds any data other than the linking foreign keys, you should create a concrete entity/table class for the table.

 In addition to using an auto-incrementing integer as primary keys, you can also use UUID columns.
 CakePHP will create UUID values automatically using